simple-crypto/simple-website/sponsors.md

 sponsor, and to two tickets to the annual training organized by the association.

 * <strong><em>GOLD Sponsors (50kE per project, 25kE for SMEs)</em></strong>.
 This sponsorship provides the benefits of a
-silver sponsor and to a non-copyleft license for one code project (and to perpetual license for the same code project in the unlikely event that SIMPLE-Crypto ceases operations).
+silver sponsor and to a non-copyleft license for one code project during the membership year (and to perpetual license for the same code project in the unlikely event that SIMPLE-Crypto ceases operations).

 Access to (non-exclusive) proprietary licenses can be considered without direct sponsoring, for example in case of